 Slot machines have been in Deadwood almost since its beginning.
 Built in square wooden cabinets and sporting colorful hand-painted wheels, these turn-of-the-century gaming machines looked more like carnival games.
 These gambling contraptions were a big part of Deadwood gaming until the 1940s, when federal agents raided the town and burned them in a public square.

 The slots are still roarin' hot in Deadwood, but the technology – and the payouts – are much improved.
 The Silverado-Franklin, with Deadwood's largest gaming floor, gives you more than 225 different slot games to choose from.
 Be sure to use your Silverado-Franklin Players Club Card to earn valuable rewards.
-For more information, visit one of our Players Centers.
+For more information, visit our Player's Center.